Alex McLintock

-Alexander "Alex" McLintock (1853 – 17 May 1931), also known as Sandy McLintock, was a Scottish international footballer who initially played as a defender, but was used as a goalkeeper in the latter stages of his career.
+Alexander McLintock (1853 – 17 May 1931) was a Scottish international footballer who initially played as a defender, but was used as a goalkeeper in the latter stages of his career.
 He started his career with Vale of Leven and was a part of the side that won three successive Scottish Cup victories.
 He later played in England with Burnley.

 Personal life

 McLintock was born in 1853 in Alexandria, West Dunbartonshire and during his early years he worked as a tinsmith.
 After his retirement from football in 1885, he owned a public house in Burnley before returning to Scotland to resume his original trade as a tinsmith.
 He died on 17 May 1931, aged 77.

 Club career

 McLintock's senior football career started in his early twenties when he signed for Vale of Leven in 1874.
 He played for the club for the next ten years, regularly appearing for the first team at half-back and full-back.
 He was a part of the team that won three consecutive Scottish Cup titles, in 1877, 1878 and 1879.
 In the summer of 1884, he moved south to England to join Burnley.
 Upon his move to Turf Moor, McLintock was converted to a goalkeeper.
 When he started alongside Alf Jones in a friendly against a Blackburn Select XI on 23 February 1885, it was the first time that two international footballers had appeared in the same Burnley line-up.
 In the following match, a 4–4 draw with Preston North End, McLintock suffered a severe leg injury which prevented him from playing again for a considerable period of time.
 He continued to play for a short while after his recovery but the problem re-occurred, forcing him to retire from football in December 1885.